anhton99/autodiff/README.md

 <i>Note: This project is migrated from code.harvard.edu - a Harvard-owned version of GitHub where all contributors originally worked on. </i>

 ## Software Organization

+For more details on background and project implementation, see `docs/project_details.md`.

 ```
 AD27/
 ├── __init__.py